 supportsAttribute

-Returns a boolean indicating whether an attribute is supported by the gateway, identified by the selector computed from the attribute signature.
+Returns a boolean indicating whether an attribute (identified by its key) is supported by the gateway.

 A gateway MAY be upgraded with support for additional attributes.
 Once present support for an attribute SHOULD NOT be removed to preserve backwards compatibility with users of the gateway.